Vietnam.vn - Nền tảng quảng bá Việt Nam

 What happens if the South Korean president is impeached?

-Earlier, Yonhap reported that South Korean police had launched an investigation into allegations that President Yoon Suk-yeol committed treason when he declared martial law.
+Earlier, Yonhap reported that South Korean police had launched an investigation into allegations that President Yoon Suk Yeol committed treason when he declared martial law.
 The investigation was assigned to the security investigation team of the National Investigation Bureau of the Korean National Police Agency after two complaints were filed.

 Công tố viên mở cuộc điều tra về tổng thống Hàn Quốc sau thiết quân luật- Ảnh 1.

-President of South Korea Yoon Suk Yeol
+South Korean President Yoon Suk Yeol

 One complaint was filed by the Korean Restoration Party, while the other was filed by a group of 59 activists.
-The lawsuits not only accuse President Yoon Suk-yeol, but also former Defense Minister Kim Yong-hyun, Army Chief of Staff General Park An-su and Interior Minister Lee Sang-min of treason and other related charges for their roles in imposing martial law.
+The lawsuits accuse not only President Yoon Suk-yeol, but also former Defense Minister Kim Yong-hyun, Army Chief of Staff General Park An-su and Interior Minister Lee Sang-min of treason and other related charges for their roles in imposing martial law.

 Mr. Yoon now faces an impeachment vote on December 7, according to Reuters.
-If the impeachment motion is passed, President Yoon will be suspended from office until the Constitutional Court issues a ruling.
+If the impeachment motion is passed, President Yoon will be suspended from office until the Constitutional Court makes a ruling.
 President Yoon will be removed from office if at least six Constitutional Court justices support the impeachment and South Korea will hold a general election within 60 days to choose a new leader.

 Source: https://thanhnien.vn/cong-to-vien-mo-cuoc-dieu-tra-ve-tong-thong-han-quoc-sau-thiet-quan-luat-185241205172307043.htm